 The unit also supports keywords of MAXimum and MINImum to set the numeric entry to the most positive and negative allowable values, respectively.
 For example, If the user has established the volt:limit to be 6, sending the command VOLT MAX causes the output to be set to 6 volts.
-This syntax can be very useful in the setting of a limit, e.g., VOLT:PROT:LIM MAX sets the positive voltage protection limit to the maximum voltage ( $E_O$ max + 1%) and the negative voltage protection limit to (-1.01 x $E_O$ max).
+This syntax can be very useful in the setting of a limit, e.g., VOLT:PROT:LIM MAX sets the positive voltage protection limit to the maximum voltage (E{O} max + 1%) and the negative voltage protection limit to (-1.01 x E{O} max).

-ABOR B.3 ABORt COMMAND
+B.3 ABORt COMMAND ABOR

-Short Form: ABOR Long Form: ABORt Syntax:
+Syntax: Short Form: ABOR Long Form: ABORt

-Description: Cancels previously armed trigger, resets WTG. if the trigger system is armed (INIT:CONT set to OFF and INIT sent), sending ABORt disarms the trigger system so subsequent trigger commands have no effect.
-If INIT:CONT ON has been programmed, this command has no effect.
-Related Commands: INIT, \TRG.
+Description: Cancels previously armed trigger, resets WTG. if the trigger system is armed (INIT:CONT set to OFF and INIT sent), sending ABORt disarms the trigger system so subsequent trigger commands mands: INIT, TRG.
 (See example, Figure B-1.)